bailey27/cppcryptfs/INSTALL.md

 "C:\Program Files\Microsoft Visual Studio\18\Community\VC\Auxiliary\Build\vcvarsall.bat" amd64
 ```

 Use "x86" in place of "amd64" if you are doing a 32-bit build.
+If cross compiling ARM64 on Intel, use x64_arm64 instead of amd64.

 The vcvarsall.bat from Visual Studio 2026 must be run in a Windows cmd.exe command shell.
 It doesn't like being run in third-party command shells.

 Then run (ActiveState) perl to configure OpenSSL for a Visual Studio AMD64/X86_64 static build.

 Use "VC-WIN32" instead of  "VC-WIN64A" if you're doing a 32-bit build.
+Use "VC-WIN64-ARM" if doing an arm build.

 ```
-perl Configure VC-WIN64A no-shared
+perl Configure VC-WIN64A no-shared no-tests --prefix=C:\git\openssl-amd64-static  --openssldir=C:\git\openssl-amd64-static
 ```

+This will cause the output of the build to be placed under C:\git\openssl-amd64-static.
+Shange amd64 to x86 or arm64 if doing 32-bit intel or ARM64 builds.

 Then run "nmake" to build OpenSSL.